What courses are offered?

 How many correspondence courses can I take in a term?
 Can I overload?

-Students who are in good academic standing can take up to 6 credits per term by correspondence as part of a full course load.
+Students can take up to 6 credits per term by correspondence as part of a full course load.
 A full course load in Fall or Winter terms is 15 credits.
 In the Spring/Summer term, a full course load is 12 credits.
 Permission of an academic dean is required if a student wishes to take more than 6 credits via correspondence.

 The ‘6 credit limit’ refers to both Mount Allison correspondence courses as well as correspondence courses that students may be taking from another academic institution on a letter of permission (LOP).